pknviki95/Python/concepts/Datatypes/String_datatypes/README.md

             Negative variable[start index:]:  vignesh
             Negative variable[start index:end index:step]:  vn

-## String Concatination:
+## String Concatenation:

-- String concatination is the **process of concatinating(joining) between strings using (+) operator**
+- String concatenation is the **process of concatenating(joining) between strings using (+) operator**
-- (i.e) Basic rules for concatination is that argument that we use should be only between **strings**
+- (i.e) Basic rules for concatenation is that argument that we use should be only between **strings**

-            #string concatination
+            #string concatenation
             str + str

-### [str_concantinate.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/String_datatypes/scripts/str_concantinate.py) -  concantinate two strings using + operator:
+### [str_concantinate.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/String_datatypes/scripts/str_concantinate.py) -  concatenate two strings using + operator:

             string_1="Hello"
             string_2="Good Morning!"

-            #String concatination
+            #String concatenation

             final=string_1+'\t'+string_2                        #Hello+\t(tab space)+Good Morning!
             print("final_concantinated string: ",final)
 #### output:
             final_concantinated string:  Hello      Good Morning!

-- String concatination is applicable only if it is between string; if we are triying **concatination with string with other datatypes it throws Type error**
+- String concatenation is applicable only if it is between string; if we are trying **concatenation with string with other datatypes it throws Type error**

             #Type error
             str+int